aarunku5/LINGO-Eurovis-2023/README.md

 **Negative Examples:**

 1.
-            "input": "Fact: pesticides can harm animals. \nQuestion: What can harm animals?", "output": "Plastic.",
-            "explanation": "Even though the answer \"plastic\" is factually correct as plastic can harm animals, since it is not present in the given fact is is not a good answer.
-Note that, the correct answer words must lie within the associated fact."

-2.
             "input": "Fact: rain can help form soil. \nQuestion: Rain can help form?", "output": "soil and trees.",
             "explanation": "Even though the answer \"soil and trees\" is factually correct as they both are formed by rain, since it is not present in the given fact this is a bad answer.
-Note that, the correct answer words must lie within the associated fact wo be a good answer."
+Note that, the correct answer words must lie within the associated fact to be a good response."

-3.
-            "input": "Fact: rain helps plants to survive. \nQuestion: rain helps plants to?", "output": "survived.",
+2.
+            "input": "Fact: A fertilized egg can create an offspring if it's carried until birth. \nQuestion: When does a fertilized egg become an offspring?", "output": "When it's carried",
+            "explanation": "While the answer is a substring of the fact, it remains a wrong output.
+You should have utilized all the remaining information in the fact that was absent from the question to generate a phrase such as \"when it's carried until birth\".
+While the task definition asks for the shortest possible span of text to be used, it also species that all information relevant to the question must be reported in the answer."

+2.
-            "explanation": "Here, the answer does not fit with the question grammatically.
-The correct answer would have been \"survive\".
-Remember to copy your answer directly from the given fact, as questions have been formed after rearranging their associated facts."
+            "input": "Fact: Frogs make sounds with the larynx which is in the throat. \nQuestion: Where is the larynx located?", "output": "on the throat of a frog", "explanation": "Here, the answer does not fit with the question grammatically.
+The correct answer would have been \"in the throat\" instead of 'on'; additionally, larynxes are located in the throats of all species and not just frogs so the second half of the generated output detracts from its general correctness.
+Remember to copy your answer directly from the given fact, as questions have been formed after rearranging their associated facts.""

 ---